Skip to main content

 An H11 after a power trip is often just a loose wire

 • A code that appears the instant power returns after a trip is a clue, not a verdict.
-The abrupt shutdown can shake a wire loose long before it can damage a board.
+Years of ordinary vibration and everyday heating-and-cooling cycles can work a wire loose long before it ever damages a board.

 • H11 means the indoor and outdoor units have stopped talking.
 A loose connection breaks that signal just as a failed board would, so the wiring is the cheaper thing to rule out first.